richelbilderbeek/paper_critical_ai/docs/index.md

 # Can AI be used for academic critical thinking?
-A pregistered example
+A preregistered example

 - [Paper](paper.md)
     - [Abstract](paper.md#abstract)